St. Kitts Cruise Port: Attractions, Shopping, and Beaches

 The island isn’t as well known for great beaches as other Caribbean islands such as Anguilla, Aruba or Grand Cayman.
 We thought they were average at best.
 It does have 13 beaches that the St. Kitts Tourism Authority recommends.

-Possibly the best option for cruise port visitors is North Frigate Bay about four miles from the terminal.
+Possibly the best beach for cruise port visitors is North Frigate Bay about four miles from the terminal.
 It is popular with excursions because it is close to Basseterre.
 It also has hotels and restaurants that make a full-day visit more comfortable.

 Visitors who like snorkeling will find several beaches with access and of course excursion operators who offer more expensive boat rides out to dive spots.